speedie1337/spmenu/README.md

 is deprecated as of OpenSSL 3.0, but this would also make it very easy to have LibreSSL compatibility.
 - Image support: Ability to display icons, similar to rofi
+- Image support: Images take a long time to load sometimes, particularly when items are selected using the cursor so what we really need is a way to skip over images after a set time limit.
 - Text drawing: Use cairo for text drawing over Xft.
 - Lines: Rofi-like newlines in the same entry
   - Just need to `XMoveResizeWindow()` as well as `mh += bh` and `y += bh`